-Backups create a snapshot of SPS's configuration or the data which can be used for recovery in case of errors.
+Backups create a snapshot of the configuration of One Identity Safeguard for Privileged Sessions (SPS) or the data which can be used for recovery in case of errors.
 SPS can create automatic backups of its configuration and the stored audit-trails to a remote server.

 Configuring backups is a two-step process:

 Create a backup policy.

 Assign that policy to the system or a connection — depending on what it is that you wish to back up, SPS's configuration or a connection.

 Backup policies define the address of the backup server, which protocol to use to access it, and other parameters.
 SPS can be configured to use the Rsync, SMB/CIFS, and NFS protocols to access the backup server:

 To configure backups using Rsync over SSH, see Creating a backup policy using Rsync over SSH.